Optimizing Your E-Commerce Website for Christmas 2023

 Many online retailers focus on the design of their website, such as how pretty the page looks, how big the graphics are, how easy the buy buttons are to access, etc. The problem, however, is that large photos and interactive elements slow your site down significantly.

-According to Radware research, if your site slows down, you have a lot to lose ‒ 57% of consumers abandon a site that fails to load after three seconds.
+According to Radware research, if your site slows down, you have much to lose ‒ 57% of consumers abandon a site that fails to load after three seconds.

-If the site doesn’t respond, consumers think it’s not worth it and go to another website to do their shopping.
-So it’s not just the site outage you have to worry about but also the degradation of performance and delivery to retain customers.
+If the site doesn’t respond, consumers think it’s not worth it and go to another website to shop.
+So it’s not just the site outage you must worry about but also the degradation of performance and delivery to retain customers.

 7. Focus on search engine optimization